- What is Alpha Testing?

 - Additional Resources

 Consider a situation where you and your team developed software with lots of effort and hard work but after you delivered it to the client it contained loopholes and this happened due to a lack of testing that needs to be done for every software.
 It is important to perform various kinds of testing for your product to gain customer satisfaction and check software adaptability and functionality.
 Testing is the process of checking a system against various requirements that it is supposed to perform.
-It is an important step to be performed to assure the quality of the product to be delivered.
+It is an important step to be performed to ensure the quality of the product to be delivered.
 There is a variety of testing that is performed to achieve a quality product.
 Different types of testing are:

 - User Acceptance testing